Tea Bag & Zine Booklet

 Step 11 :Make sure you process is documented in film or photos.

-Both the image & the writing assignment should be uploaded to Blackboard by the middle of Class 15.
+Both the image & the writing assignment should be uploaded to Brightspace by the middle of last class.

 Once you complete the project:

-PHOTOGRAPH or SCAN your zine at 300ppi and upload it to your online e-portfolio.
+PHOTOGRAPH or SCAN your two (2) sets of zine with three (3) tea bags at 300ppi and upload it to Brightspace Project 9.

 • Submit one image file for each of your zine's: Front, each inside full spread, and back along with the final written statement.